tasercake/LucidLog/LucidLog.md

 # Learning Lucid

-### 28 Sep
+###### 28 Sep

-> At first glance, the Mojo looks a lot like the Arduino.
+> At first glance, the Mojo board looks a lot like an Arduino.
 Here's hoping it's going to be just as easy to learn!

 ## First Steps